-When you rent, you will likely not have to pay for upkeep.
-On average homeowners spend between 1 percent and 4 percent annually on upkeep.
+When you rent, you will likely not have to pay for maintenance.
+On average, homeowners spend between 1% and 4% each year on upkeep.
 The older the home, the higher the number.
-One caveat: Make sure your landlord is responsible for all (or nearly all) maintenance and repair, especially if you’re renting a house.
+One caveat: Make sure your landlord is responsible for all (or nearly all) maintenance and repairs, especially if you’re renting a house.

 It’s not just the cost.
-As you get older, your ability to do any of these jobs yourself with inevitably decline.
-Maybe you don’t want to live somewhere that finds you regularly standing on ladders to change light bulbs.
-That’s what a super or building handyman is for.
+As you get older, your ability to do any of these jobs yourself will inevitably decline.
+Maybe you don’t want to live somewhere that finds you regularly standing on ladders to change the light bulbs.
+That’s when a super or building handyman can really help.

 Freeing Up Investment Capital

-Renting may free up money that can be invested, thereby increasing overall income in your retirement years.
+Renting may free up money that you can invest.
+That can increase your overall income during your retirement years.
 Investments often grow at a faster rate than real estate appreciates, making them an even better use of your money.
-Also, ownership puts you at risk in the event of another housing-market crash, something renting does not do.
+Also, ownership puts you at risk in the event of another housing-market crash—something renting does not do.

 Alternatively, you may want to rent for a while (10 years is optimum) and invest the savings.
-At that point buying will likely be more of an advantage, according to a report by Kiplinger.
+At that point, buying will likely be more of an advantage.

 Compare Your Options

 When it comes to renting vs. buying, what’s best for someone else may not be right for you.
-Compare the advantages and disadvantages of both options given your cash-flow needs, lifestyle plans and emotional attachments.
-There is no right or wrong answer, only the one that works for you.
+Compare the advantages and disadvantages of both options given your cash-flow needs, lifestyle plans, and emotional attachments.
+There’s no right or wrong answer, only the one that works for you.